 The contemporary consumer increasingly demands a fully personalised, seamless purchase experience.
-In response, industry leaders are deploying customer-centric marketing strategies.
-A customer-centric approach empowers marketers to target particular customer segments with greater accuracy, allowing them to adapt communications to each segment’s particular affinities, preferences, and behaviours.
+In response, industry leaders are deploying customer centric marketing strategies.
+A customer centric marketing approach empowers marketers to target particular customer segments with greater accuracy, allowing them to adapt communications to each segment’s particular affinities, preferences, and behaviours.
 As a result, businesses can deliver marketing content to the right customer, through the right channel, at the right time.

 Index of Content

-- 2 Why is a customer-centric approach so important?
+- 2 Why is a customer centric marketing approach so important?

 - 3 What are the benefits that this strategy brings to a business?

 - 4 The challenges of adopting a customer centric marketing strategy

 - 5 How to refine your approach